JCPetrelli/BinaryBamboo/README.md

 ## About Us

 At Binary Bamboo, we specialize in crafting custom automation solutions and providing expert consultations to help small and medium-sized companies streamline their operations and achieve greater efficiency.
-Leveraging the power of modern technology, we help you transform your business processes to save time, reduce costs, and enhance productivity.
+With a deep, technology agnostic expertise in solutions engineering, we guide businesses in harnessing the most suitable technologies to save time, reduce costs, and boost productivity.

 ## Services